 Recipes for finger food are very useful, especially if you are having a buffet or a cocktail party and people are going to be eating on the move.
 Unless people are able to sit down, finger food is necessary.
 Juggling plates, cutlery, cigarettes, purses and drinks is not much fun and serving good finger food simplifies this process.

-If you want to make easy starters which look good and taste delicious, what about making stuffed eggs, stuffed courgette slices, stuffed tomatoes or stuffed mushrooms?
-You can make this type of thing in bulk, as long as you’re organised.
-You can stuff meat or fish, as well as vegetables.
+If you want to make easy starters which look good and taste delicious, what about making stuffed eggs, stuffed zucchini slices, stuffed tomatoes or stuffed mushrooms?
+You can make this type of thing in bulk, as long as you’re organized.
+Stuff meat or fish, as well as vegetables.
 When looking at the evolution of starter recipes, it’s also interesting to see how trends have changed and what is popular now and what is retro in a fun way.

 A lot of stuffed items are make-ahead-friendly so you can make them in the morning, cover them in cling film and serve them in the evening or whenever the party starts.
-Devilled eggs are a classic British dish and stuffed tomatoes are colourful and delicious.
+Deviled eggs are a classic British dish and stuffed tomatoes are colorful and delicious.